slatedocs/slate/source/includes/_feature-deriving.md

 ### Weights

 A numeric variable suitable for use as row weights can be constructed from one or more categorical variables and target proportions of their categories.
 The sample distribution is “raked” iteratively to each categorical marginal target to produce a set of joint values that can be used as weights.
 Note that available weight variables are shared by all; you may not create private weights.
-To create a weight variable, POST a JSON variable definition to the variables catalog describing the properties of the weight variable, with an "expr" member indicating to use the "rake" function, which takes a "targets" argument containing an array of Crunch Tables of targets:
+To create a weight variable, POST a JSON variable definition to the variables catalog describing the properties of the weight variable, with an "derivation" member indicating to use the "rake" function, which takes a "targets" argument containing an array of Crunch Tables of targets:

 ```shell
 POST /api/datasets/{datasetid}/variables/ HTTP/1.1